 - inability to urinate

 FYI: It is vitally important to remember that these side effects can build up over time; they may not happen immediately or overnight.
 It is possible to get a chronic overdose that may take weeks to notice.

 Who Else Should Avoid Anticholinergics?

-While elderly patients are more susceptible to the neurological toxicity of anticholinergic drugs, they are not the only ones who should avoid this type of medication.
+While older patients are more susceptible to the toxicity of anticholinergic drugs, they are not the only ones who should avoid this type of medication.

 You should also avoid anticholinergic drugs if you have:

-The preceding lists of drugs above are daunting, and you might feel as though you’ll simply have to suffer through whatever condition they’ve been prescribed for.
+The preceding lists of drugs above are daunting, and you might feel as though you’ll simply have to suffer through whatever condition for which they’ve been prescribed.

 Here are some safer alternatives to popular anticholinergics, based on a study published in the Journal of the American Geriatrics Society: